 To participate in KPMG's International Case Competition, you must compete as part of a nationally sponsored KPMG team.
-The list of participating countries in the 2015 event will be available in September 2014.

 Challenging cases on a variety of topics are reviewed.
 KPMG member firms provide many professional services to clients, and the cases analyzed at the international competition reflect this.
 What you can be sure of however is that you will have to integrate qualitative and quantitative analysis and formulate strategic recommendations.
 As for the sector or challenge itself?
 Teams at the international level should be ready for anything!

 Each participating country runs their local competition a bit differently, please contact your local KPMG representative for more details.

 There is no cost to participate in the international final.
 All travel costs to the finals in

 Yes, only active students can participate in the KPMG International Case Competition.
 Your intended degree and field of study can vary, and we encourage students from all disciplines to participate in their local competitions.